14 Top-Rated Attractions & Things to Do in Parksville, BC

 The Waterfront Walkway skirting Parksville Bay is the ideal path to stretch your legs.
 Mingle with locals on foot, in wheelchairs, and strollers, to catch a summer sunset.
 Make your way to the south end of the paved trail to the Legacy Labyrinth for a self-guided meditation walk in the balmy ocean breeze.

-The Skate Park is a safe hangout for skateboarders and BMXers.
+The Skateboard Park is a safe hangout for skateboarders and BMXers.
 When not used for provincial and international championships, beach volleyball courts are ready for your pass-set-spike.
 Get your game face on in the lacrosse box for pickup lacrosse or street hockey.
 Pitch, throw or kick a ball in the sports fields and baseball diamonds.

 Bring your own rackets and balls for tennis, and a set of lucky horseshoes to catch a few ringers.
 There's an expansive field to fly your kite or frisbee, and a bay filled with sand for water sports.